kubernetes-sigs/gateway-api/geps/gep-713/index.md

   color: blue
 ```

-As a pattern, targeting virtual types has prior art in Kubernetes with the Role Based Access Control (RBAC), where Roles and ClusterRoles can used to specify permissions regarding any kind of resource including non-Kubernetes resources.
+As a pattern, targeting virtual types has prior art in Kubernetes with the Role Based Access Control (RBAC), where Roles and ClusterRoles can be used to specify permissions regarding any kind of resource including non-Kubernetes resources.

 ### Scoping the intent

 The targets of a metaresource must be interpreted within a given semantics that is proper to the metaresource kind.
 Sometimes the declared targets define the direct scope of application of the metaresource.
-Inversily, depending on the metaresource kind, the targets can also represent indirections to the actual scope of application of the metaresource.
+Inversely, depending on the metaresource kind, the targets can also represent indirections to the actual scope of application of the metaresource.

 Two different metaresource kinds that allow targeting resources of the same given kind X may have very different semantics.
 This happens not only because the purpose of the two metaresource kinds differ, but also because the scopes induced by specifying instances of X as targets differ, with consequences to the entire mechanics of calculating and applying the augmented behavior in each case.